-6. Field methodology for watching brief
+5. Field methodology

-- 6.1 The watching brief will be carried out in accordance with Institute for Archaeologists' Standard and Guidance for an Archaeological Watching Brief (IfA, 2008a) - 6.2 A two-person team will watch the mechanical cleaning of the exposed ground surface.
-They will examine the cleaned surface and features/artefacts of archaeological interest recorded.
+The watching brief will be carried out in accordance with Institute for Archaeologists' Standard and Guidance for an Archaeological Watching Brief (IfA, 2013a)

+A two-person team will watch the excavation for groundworks associated with turbine and features of archaeological interest recorded.
 Excavation of any features will be limited to that necessary to establish their extent and character, unless their excavation is required to allow the development to proceed.

-7. Contingency arrangements if archaeological features are discovered
+6. Contingency arrangements if archaeological features are discovered

-7.1 In the event that archaeological remains are encountered, where appropriate investigation falls outside the scope of this watching brief specification, a meeting between Trysor, the applicant, Dyfed Archaeological Trust Heritage Management Section and the Local Planning Authority case officer will be convened in order to agree a course of action.
+In the event that archaeological remains are encountered, where appropriate investigation falls outside the scope of this watching brief specification, a meeting between Trysor, the applicant, Dyfed Archaeological Trust Heritage Management Section and the Local Planning Authority case officer will be convened in order to agree a course of action.
 The applicant will be responsible for paying for any further work necessary.

-8. Health & Safety
+7. Health & Safety

-8.1 Trysor will undertake a risk assessment in accordance with their health and safety policy.
+Trysor will undertake a risk assessment in accordance with their health and safety policy.

-9. Recording
+8. Recording

-- 9.1 A plan of the groundworks, and representative sections if appropriate, will be drawn, at an appropriate scale, recording all features of archaeological interest.
-The plan will be based on the applicants' survey drawings of the development area. - 9.2 A written record of all activity will be kept in a project specific notebook.
-If archaeological contexts are encountered they will be recorded following the Central Excavation Unit Manual: Part 2: Recording, 1986, using a consecutive numbering system. - 9.3 Any artefacts will be dealt with in accordance with the guidance provided in the Institute for Archaeologists Standard and Guidance for the collection, documentation, conservation and research of archaeological materials (IfA, 2008b).
+A plan of the groundworks, and representative sections if appropriate, will be drawn, at an appropriate scale, recording all features of archaeological interest.
+The plan will be based on the applicants' survey drawings of the development area.

+A written record of all activity will be kept in a project specific notebook.
+If archaeological contexts are encountered they will be recorded following the Central Excavation Unit Manual: Part 2: Recording, 1986, using a consecutive numbering system.

+Any artefacts will be dealt with in accordance with the guidance provided in the Institute for Archaeologists Standard and Guidance for the collection, documentation, conservation and research of archaeological materials (IfA, 2013b).
 Any artefacts will be retained, cleaned and stored.
-Following reporting they will be returned to the applicant. - 9.4 Should any human remains be encountered, the Coroner and Regional Archaeological Trust will be immediately informed and the remains left in situ. - 9.5 Colour digital photographs will be taken, as appropriate, using a 14M pixel camera.
+Following reporting they will be returned to the applicant.

+Should any human remains be encountered, the Coroner and Regional Archaeological Trust will be immediately informed and the remains left in situ.

+Colour digital photographs will be taken, as appropriate, using a 16M pixel camera.
 A written record will be made on site of the photographs taken.
 Appropriate photographic scales will be used.

-10. Reporting
+9. Reporting

-10.1 A report on the watching brief will be prepared according to the requirements of Annexe 1 of the Institute for Archaeologists' Standard and Guidance for an Archaeological Watching Brief (IfA, 2008a, p.7) following the completion of the work.
+A report on the watching brief will be prepared according to the requirements of Annexe 1 of the Institute for Archaeologists' Standard and Guidance for an Archaeological Watching Brief (IfA, 2013a, p.12) following the completion of the work.
 Copies of the report will be provided to the client, the Regional Historic Environment Record and the National Monuments Record.

-11. Dissemination
+10. Dissemination

-11.1 A summary of the work undertaken and its findings will be submitted to Archaeology in Wales, the annual review of archaeological work in Wales collated the Council for British Archaeology Wales (CBA Wales)
+A summary of the work undertaken and its findings will be submitted to Archaeology in Wales, the annual review of archaeological work in Wales collated the Council for British Archaeology Wales (CBA Wales)

-12. Archive
+11. Archive

-12.1 The paper archive will be deposited with the National Monuments Record, including a copy of the final report in accordance with the IfA's Standard and Guidance for the creation, compilation, transfer and deposition of archaeological archives (IfA, Undated).
+The paper archive will be deposited with the National Monuments Record, including a copy of the final report in accordance with the IfA's Standard and Guidance for the creation, compilation, transfer and deposition of archaeological archives (IfA, 2013c).
 This archive will include all written, drawn and photographic records relating directly to the investigations undertaken.
 Photographs will be supplied in TIFF format in a file size greater than 11MB, following the standard required by the RCAHMW for Upland Survey (RCAHMW, 2011).

-13. Resources to be used
+12. Resources to be used

-13.1 Two members of staff will undertake the watching brief.
+Two members of staff will undertake the watching brief.
 They will be equipped with standard field equipment, including digital cameras, GPS and first aid kits.
 Trysor have access to the computer hardware and software required to deliver the completed final report and archive to a professional standard.

-14. Qualification of personnel
+13. Qualification of personnel